 The inspiration for this meal came when my neighbor gave us nearly 2 dozen farm-fresh eggs one morning.
 When you have farm-fresh eggs, you just have to make something fabulous with them!
 I used 14 of those eggs in this casserole and I think they just made it fabulous.
 While you don’t have to use fresh eggs, they certainly are wonderful if you have them on hand!
 Whisk 14 eggs in a large bowl with 1/2 teaspoon of salt and 1/2 teaspoon of pepper.
 Pour the whisked eggs over the ingredients in the slow cooker.

 Place the lid on the slow cooker and cook on high 3 hours or low 6 hours.
 Once cooked, remove the lid and turn the heat off.
 Cut the casserole into 8 equally sized squares and garnish with sliced cherry tomatoes or diced avocado.
-Can also be served with my fresh Blender Salsa or some hot sauce for an extra flavor punch.
+It can also be served with salsa or some hot sauce for an extra flavor punch.
 I’m a Frank’s Red Hot girl and an “I want all the condiments” kinda person, so I loaded my slice down – it was incredibly tasty too!

 Storing and re-heating this Slow Cooker Breakfast Casserole is easy!

 This Paleo Breakfast Casserole is so good re-heated that it makes the perfect breakfast meal-prep recipe.
 I like to portion out the leftovers into small, airtight containers that are microwave safe.
 For a fast breakfast on the go, simply pop your container in the microwave for 1 minute to heat.
 It can be stored in the fridge for up to 4 days.
 If you’re doing a Whole30, you’ll be happy to know this Breakfast Casserole is Whole30 compliant!
 Just read the ingredients on your turkey sausage to make sure it doesn’t have any sneaky sugar.